-As teachers implement citizen science projects in their classrooms, they will work with local scientists recruited mostly from Maine and New Hampshire IDeA Network of Biomedical Research Excellence (INBRE) partner institutions.
+As teachers implement citizen science projects in their classrooms, they will work with local scientists recruited from the Maine and New Hampshire IDeA Network of Biomedical Research Excellence (INBRE) partner institutions.
 Teachers and scientist partners work together to understand the results of well water analyses and translate their findings into local action.
 The overall All About Arsenic project goal is to establish long-term relationships that inspire generations of students to be critical thinkers and consider careers in science, medicine, or public health.

 The formal title of the grant is “Data to Action: A Secondary School-Based Citizen Science Project to Address Arsenic Contamination of Well Water”.
 Informally, we refer to it as “All About Arsenic”, hence the title of this website.